About the Inn

 A lot of people have helped make Maples Motor Inn.
 A seventh-generation Sevier Countian who grew up poor, Leroy Maples was a brickmason and eighth-grade teacher and coach before buying and operating the old Pigeon River Court in the 1960's.
 He and Sue were the office staff, head housekeeper, maintenance and landscaper with some help from a few maids and their kids.
 In 1971 they bought land at the present location along with Russell Maples, Leroy's father, and in 1972 thirty-unit Maples Motor Inn opened.
 In 1982 the back building was finished just in time for the World's Fair Energy Expo in Knoxville.
 In 1990 the king-bedrooms were constructed to connect the two buildings.
 Constant renovation kept the property looking good, and in 1995 the suites and jacuzzi rooms were added.
 In 2007, Sue, Jack and Joe had the Gallery meeting room built.
 This space houses the paintings of Mendy Maples, Jack and Joe's sister who died in 2006.
-Leroy passed away in December of 2006.
+Leroy passed away in December of 2006; Sue in June 2017.

 Joe Maples, co-owner since 1995, passed away Aug.
 31, 2013.
 Joe was a familiar sight in his wheelchair, often followed by his chubby kitty "Tabby."
 A true inspiration, he survived 18 years as a legally-blind paraplegic.
 His book of short stories and poetry "The Invisible Mirror" is available for sale in the office.
 He is missed by all who knew him.
-Tabby remains with us, loudly greeting guests in the office.
-Her meows are an invitation for you to pet her.
-She also loves to be talked to, and will sometimes grudgingly pose for photos.
+Tabby joined him in heaven in November 2018.

 Jack Maples followed his Dad into the field of education, but is now retired from teaching and helps his lovely wife Robin manage the inn.
 Together they have over sixty years experience in the hospitality industry.
 Their daughter Milly and son-in-law Logan Rosenberg represent the third generation of family ownership, with granddaughter Wren possibly destined to learn to swim in the motel pool, like her mom and uncle Jackson.
 Sadly, Jackson lost his life to suicide in April 2015.